Implicit Bias-Like Patterns in Reasoning Models: Introduction

 Reasoning tokens provide a unique window for researchers to understand how models process information, paralleling how response latencies are used to quantify automatic evaluations in IATs.
 Similar to how increased response times in humans indicate greater cognitive effort and deliberation when processing association-incompatible information, a higher reasoning token count suggests increased computational processing when the model encounters associations that contradict previously observed patterns.
-This metric enables assessment of automatic evaluations, offering a closer parallel to the IAT.
+These reasoning models perform computations for every token they generate, with each reasoning token corresponding to a discrete series of computational operations.
+This token-level processing architecture means that reasoning token counts directly quantify the computational resources allocated to the problem-solving process, enabling assessment of processing efficiency and offering a closer parallel to the IAT's assessment of efficient mental processing.

-\subsection{This Work}
+\subsection{This work}

-Previous research purporting to measure implicit bias patterns in language models has primarily examined model outputs and word associations \citep{bai_explicitly_2025, zhao_comparative_2024a}.
-However, these approaches capture the outcome of how a model processes information rather than the actual processing of information itself.
+Previous research purporting to measure implicit bias patterns in language models has primarily examined model outputs and word associations \citep{bai_explicitly_2025, zhao_comparative_2024}.
+However, these approaches capture the outcomes of how a model processes information rather than the actual processing of information itself.
 Such associations could simply reflect biases present in training data rather than computational patterns analogous to human implicit cognition.
+They also cannot capture the speed and efficiency at which information is processed, which is a key aspect of implicit bias in research on humans \citep{bargh_four_1994, greenwald_implicit_2020}.
 In this work, we propose a novel approach that examines the degree of automaticity or deliberation in reasoning models by measuring how much models expend computational effort through reasoning token usage.
 This framework parallels how human implicit bias is studied through response latencies in the IAT.
-In the IAT, processing efficiency decreases when handling association-incompatible information, requiring greater cognitive effort that result in delays in response time.
+In the IAT, processing efficiency decreases when handling association-incompatible information, requiring greater effort that result in delays in response time.
 By analyzing computational processing patterns (i.e., how a model "thinks") rather than outputs (i.e, what a model "does"), we more closely capture phenomena analogous to implicit bias in language models.